R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 ## If a scan on your external IP isn't successfull

-#### Windows Firewall is blocking tcp ports
+#### Firewall is blocking tcp ports

-In some cases Windows Firewall can prevent your ports to be exposed to your local network.
+In some cases your Firewall or antivirus can prevent your ports to be exposed to your local network.
 To fix this issue, make a rule to allow your server to listen on your network.
-Disabling the firewall can also work, even if it's not reccomended.
+Disabling the firewall and antivirus can also work, even if it's not reccomended.

 #### Router NAT configuration is incorrect